Grow chives indoors for instant access to a flavourful, aromatic herb that packs a punch.

-Apart from being extremely tasty and useful in the kitchen, chives will repel aphids and Japanese beetles and bloom beautifully should you allow it.
+Besides being extremely tasty and valuable in the kitchen, chives will repel aphids and Japanese beetles and bloom beautifully should you allow it.

 We have chives that overwinter and start growing in the spring when they feel the time is right.
-Sometimes we will see chives starting to grow already in February but it has also been known to show up as late as April.
+Sometimes we will see chives starting to grow in February, but it has also been known to show up as late as April.

 Planting chive plants outdoors

-When the temperature starts to climb above 12 degrees Celsius (50 degrees F) we can start planting our indoor chive plants in the garden.
+When the temperature climbs above 12 degrees Celsius (50 degrees F), we can start transplanting our indoor chives plants in the garden.

-Needless to say it is best if the plants are given a week or so to adjust and harden.
-But I have also been successful simply moving the plants outside into our garden.
+It is best if the plants are given a week to adjust and harden off.

 It is truly a win-win.
-When you grow chives indoors you have fresh herbs year-round but you also get a head start on the new growing season with this wonderful and hardy perennial.
+When you grow chives indoors, you have fresh herbs year-round, but you also get a head start on the new growing season with this beautiful and hardy perennial.

 The need to divide an established plant

-But after a couple of years chive plants have a tendency to grow dense.
-At this point the plant will benefit from being divided.
+But after a couple of years, chives plants tend to grow dense.
+At this point, the plant will benefit from being divided.

 Follow these 5 steps to dividing chives into new plants

-- Water your chive plant thoroughly an hour or so before you are planning to divide the plant.
+- Water your chives thoroughly for one hour or so before dividing the plant.

 - Trim the chives with scissors leaving approximately 10 cm (4 inches) of growth.

-- Replant the chive plants about 1cm (1/2 inch) deeper than before and water thoroughly.
+- Replant the chives about 1cm (1/2 inch) deeper than before and water thoroughly.
 Do note that it is best to replant the chive plants straight away.

 That’s it.
 Feel free to get in touch if you have any questions.